Entanglements. TransForming KnowledgeISSN: 2624-9448 (Print); ISSN: 2624-9456 (Online)

-Having its roots in physics to describe the mutual influence of our universe’s particles even across vast distances, entanglement is an appropriate metaphor for the co‑constitution of supposedly separate identities through relationality and dynamic interactions (or “intra-actions” rather) between and within systems in spacetime.
-Self and other, human and nonhuman, nature and culture are interdependent agents rather than autonomous entities.
-By the same token, knowledge and meaning is co-produced by different academic and fields and expertise outside academia as well as by animals, machines and other nonhuman participants in the world-creating dance.
-The book series Entanglements seeks to promote this understanding by soliciting work that entangles disciplines, concepts, methods and practices in the interest of a radical inter- and transdisciplinarity and, not least of all, for a sustainable planet at large.
+Similarly, in physics, “entanglement” describes the mutual influence of our universe’s particles even across vast distances.
+Thus, “entanglement” is also an appropriate metaphor for the co‑constitution of supposedly separate identities through relationality and dynamic interactions (or “intra-actions” rather) between and within systems in spacetime.
+In this understanding, self and other, human and nonhuman, nature and culture are interdependent agents rather than autonomous entities.
+By the same token, knowledge and meaning is co-produced by different academic fields and expertise outside academia as well as by animals, machines and other nonhuman participants in the world-creating dance.

 Drawing on this insight, the book series Entanglements seeks to build and change, (i.e., to form and transform) knowledge by soliciting work that entangles disciplines, methods and practices.
 Moreover, Entanglements not only aims for transforming outcomes, but also for transforming processes and, not least of all, transforming the experience of all participants in the series through co-review of all contributions.
 In this manner, each volume brings together diverse participants to join the conversation on a particular conceptual topic.
 With this aim in mind, Entanglements aspires to TransForm Knowledge of the topic in question in the interest of a radical inter- and transdisciplinarity for a sustainable planet.